-When this occurs, it is important to review all of your legal options with an experienced wrongful death attorney.
-Your attorney can negotiate with insurance companies on your behalf.
-Your attorney can even help you file a wrongful death lawsuit and hold the negligent party responsible for your loved one’s death.
-Contact the wrongful death lawyers of the Green Law Firm, P.C. to schedule a free, no-pressure consultation, and get dedicated help.
+Our experienced and dedicated wrongful death lawyers will help you review all of your legal options, and negotiate with the insurance companies on your behalf.
+Your wrongful death attorney can even help you file a wrongful death lawsuit, and hold the negligent party responsible for your loved one’s death.

 Each state has a civil “wrongful death statute” which outlines the procedures for bringing wrongful death actions.
 In Colorado, the surviving spouse is the only one eligible to file a wrongful death claim in the first year.
 During the second year, both the surviving spouse and children of the decedent are eligible to file a wrongful death claim.
 If there is no surviving spouse or children, parents of the decedent may file a claim.